kbuckler/linear-cli/README.md

 A Ruby command-line tool that allows AI assistants (and humans) to interact directly with the Linear issue tracking system.

+> **Note:** This is an independent project and is not officially associated with, supported, or endorsed by Linear.
+This tool is maintained by community contributors.

 ## Features

 - Create, update, list, and manage Linear issues from the command line